marcemq/BreakingTheRecord/README.md

 Worst records: []
 ````

-NOTE: And what if the season only have one game? should we considered the score for this game the best one? the worst one? or only have it as a base to starting comparing further scores against it? this situation is ambiguos in the problem statement :neutral_face:.
+**NOTE**: And what if the season only have one game? should we considered the score for this game the best one? the worst one? or only have it as a base to starting comparing further scores against it? this situation is ambiguos in the problem statement :neutral_face:.
 The proposed solutions takes the first game as the base, so if only one game is provided the score of it is considered **neutral**, not the best nor the worst :speak_no_evil:.

 ### Complexity